Last updated: March 2021

 More recently, however, next-gen intranet technology has emerged.
 With more flexibility, capabilities, and user-friendly features, the intranet has become a core tool for communication, collaboration, knowledge management, and culture and engagement.

-- Create a single source of truth: An intranet gives organizations one place to securely share and store business-critical information.
+An intranet gives organizations one place to securely share and store business-critical information.
 Employees always know where to look and can be confident they’re receiving the latest information.

+These examples really just scratch the surface of the ways in which a company can use an intranet to their advantage.
 Partners Healthcare is one example of an organization that used their intranet as the go-to tool for managing communications and bring their organization together during the COVID-19 crisis.

 Vice President of Communications, Rich Copp said: “We had to get our arms around communications without hesitation.
 Our entire network of 78,000 needed one source of truth.”